![]() |

 A) Contribute to the advancement, integrity, extension and enhancement of professional skills and knowledge in the practice of auctioneering.

-B) Provide experiences (e.g., role playing, lectures, films) that contain subject matter and course materials relevant to that set forth in Section 25-5 of the Act.
+B) Provide experiences (e.g., role playing, lectures, films) that contain subject matter and course materials relevant to that set forth in this Section.

 C) Be developed and presented by persons with education and/or experience in subject matter of the CE course.